 Career development support

-The ETF works with EU neighbouring and Central Asian countries to further develop national career development support systems following a structured and systematic approach (https://www.etf.europa.eu/en/publications-and-resources/publications/de…).
-The strong interlinkages between career development support, lifelong learning and the requirement of all countries to ensure quality education outcomes, economic outcomes, and social outcomes highlights the relevance of career development support and makes the case for its prioritisation.
+The ETF works with EU neighbouring and Central Asian countries to further develop national career development support systems following a structured and systematic approach.
+In 2022, the ETF has reviewed the state of career development support systems in 10 of its partner countries: Albania, Bosnia and Herzegovina, Kosovo, Montenegro, North Macedonia, Serbia, Armenia, Azerbaijan, Georgia and Ukraine.
+The strong interlinkages between career development support, lifelong learning and the requirement of all countries to ensure quality education, economic, and social outcomes highlight the relevance of career development support and make the case for its prioritisation.

-Lifelong career guidance which refers to services intended to support individuals of any age and their families and at any point throughout their lives, to make educational, training and occupational choices and to manage their careers (career management skills).
+Lifelong career guidance refers to services intended to support individuals of any age and their families at any point throughout their lives, to make educational, training and occupational choices and to manage their careers (career management skills).
 Career guidance can include skills assessments, advice, information, development of job search skills, mentoring, counselling, networking, job placement and career education and be delivered face-to-face, at a distance or in a blended setting.